 A Peaceful Campus

 The campus is located on 67 acres of beautiful woodland, creating peaceful and serene college grounds, yet still being close enough to a major metropolitan area to be convenient.
-The College shares its campus with the Sisters of Providence, Providence Center, the White Violet Center for Eco-Justice, and the Woods Daycare.
+The College shares its campus with the Sisters of Providence, Providence Center, the White Violet Center for Eco-Justice.

 The traditional campus-based program is for women only.
 The Woods Online distance program and our graduate programs are open to both men and women.